Rochdale Town Hall: History

-The Town Hall was one of several built in the textile towns of North West England following the Municipal Corporations Act 1835, but is one of only two in Greater Manchester built in the Gothic style.
+The town hall was one of several built in the textile towns of North West England following the Municipal Corporations Act 1835, but is one of only two in Greater Manchester built in the Gothic style.
 Between the setting of the foundation stone and the building's completion, revisions and additions were made to the original design.
-Money was "lavished" upon the decor and inventory, and the extra expenditure did not escape the ire of its critics.
+Money was "lavished" upon the décor and inventory, and the extra expenditure did not escape the ire of its critics.

 The cost of the building increased year-on-year through a combination of mismanagement, overspending and "unauthorised work".
 Public criticism of the high cost was aimed at Crossland and the Mayor of Rochdale, George Leach Ashworth, who oversaw the work.
 Nevertheless, Rochdale Town Hall was ultimately celebrated as "a source of pride", and its completion prompted celebration and rejoicing; it transformed a "derelict and marshy riverbank in to a huge romantic Gothic plaza".
 The opening ceremony on 27 September 1871 was performed by Mayor Ashworth, who had been instrumental in the changes made to the building's design.

-In 1882 or 1883 dry rot was found in the 240 ft high spire.
+In 1882 or 1883, dry rot was found in the 240 ft high spire.
 On the recommendation of Rochdale's Borough Surveyor, contractors were engaged to rebuild it.
 The spire was to be demolished to clear the way for a replacement.
 It was rumoured that the workmen who were dismantling the top section of the wooden spire may have tried to speed up the dismantling process with matches and, at 9:20 am on 10 April 1883, a blaze was discovered.
 Despite the efforts of volunteers and the local fire brigade, 100 minutes after the discovery of the fire the entire spire, including a statue of Saint George and the Dragon, had been destroyed.

 The cause of the fire was never established, but Rochdale's fire service was criticised for taking longer to respond to the blaze than Oldham's (based 5 mi south), despite the Rochdale Fire Brigade being based in the Town Hall.
 Alfred Waterhouse was given the task of designing a 190 ft stone replacement.
 His work on the clock tower, which was built between 1885 and 1887 about 15 yd further to the east than the original, shows many similarities to Manchester Town Hall, which he also designed.
 The tower was opened in 1887; an inscribed plaque commemorates the fire of 1883.